devicemagic/forms_api_docs/doc/api/v3/devices/submission-json.md

 Key | Type | Description
 --- | --- | ---
 payload | object | Required.
 XML submission, the XML needs to be escaped using `\` and newline replaced with \r\n.
-There are two parameters that need to be passed in the XML as below: form_namespace | string | Required.
-Unique namespace of the form template submission_identifier | string | Required.
-Unique value (UUID).
+There are two parameters that need to be passed in the XML, one is form_namespace (string, Unique namespace of the form template) and the other submission_identifier
+(string, Unique value UUID).

 **Example request:**